 Note that the second comma has also been omitted; the phrase that begins with awakes—which, because it is in present tense, needs no helping verb—has no subject and is therefore not an independent clause, so no punctuation is required.
 (The grammatical rule against punctuating in such cases could be relaxed to imply a pause.)

-3 Responses to “5 Types of Parallel-Structure Errors”
+6 thoughts on “5 Types of Parallel-Structure Errors”

 I think #3 would work better as: “Like other social media companies, it uses a variety of tools to help combat abuse, including spam-fighting technology, automatic identification, and reports from users.”